Generate a quick NGL (webGL based) structure overview of bio3d pdb class

 The purpose of this function is to quickly view a given PDB structure object without having to write output files for input to molecular graphics programs or write multiple lines of NGLVieweR code.

-The extra argument highlight
+The extra argument highlight takes a bio3d atom.select() object to highlight

-atom subsets as a given highlight.style
+atom subsets as a given highlight.style.
+Useful highlight.style options include:

 "ball+stick", "spacefill", "licorice", "line", "surface" and